SAP-samples/teched2022-DA262/exercises/overview/README.md

 Once these Business Layer entities are defined, users can continue and create a Consumption Model ([SAP Help](https://help.sap.com/docs/SAP_DATA_WAREHOUSE_CLOUD/c8a54ee704e94e15926551293243fd1d/337fa99de4a44700ba49e2214a1f3349.html)).
 Finally, we model the key figures for internal sales, overall car registration and thus market share (as internal sales divided by overall registrations).
 To finally expose our developments to SAC, we require a perspective - we simply generate one while previewing the data in our model.
 * Finally in [Exercise 4](../ex4/), we leverage the just-created perspective in an SAP Anayltics Cloud story.
 We simply create a new story, connect it to the DWC data model (i.e. the perspective) and then create the required charts & tables.

+## Summary
+Now you have understood the overall structure of the exercises and the objects involved.

+If you have no access to a DWC Guided Experience system, get one by following the steps of [exercise 0](/exercises/ex0/).
+Otherwise, you can directly start with [exercise 1](/exercises/ex1/).